tsightler/ring-mqtt/README.md

 ### Debugging
 By default the script should produce no console output, however, the script does leverage the terriffic [debug](https://www.npmjs.com/package/debug) package.
 To get debug output, simply run the script like this:

-**Debug messages from all modules**
+**Debug messages from all modules** (Warning, this very verbose!)
 ```
-DEBUG=* ./ring-alarm-mqtt.js
+DEBUG=* ./ring-mqtt.js
 ````

-**Debug messages from ring-alarm-mqtt only**
+**Debug messages from ring-mqtt only**
 ```
-DEBUG=ring-alarm-mqtt ./ring-alarm-mqtt.js
+DEBUG=ring-mqtt ./ring-mqtt.js
 ```
-This option is also useful when using script with external MQTT tools as it dumps all discovered sensors and their topics.
+This option is also useful when using the script with external MQTT tools as it dumps all discovered sensors and their topics.
 Also allows you to monitor sensor states in real-time on the console.

 ### Thanks
-Much thanks must go to @dgrief and his excellent [ring-alarm API](https://github.com/dgreif/ring-alarm) as well as his homebridge plugin.
+Many thanks to @dgrief and his excellent [ring-client-api API](https://github.com/dgreif/ring/) as well as his homebridge plugin, from which I've learned a lot.
 Without his work it would have taken far more effort and time, probably more time than I had, to get this working.

-I also have to give much credit to [acolytec3](https://community.home-assistant.io/u/acolytec3) on the Home Assistant community forums for his original Ring Alarm MQTT script.
+Also thanks to [acolytec3](https://community.home-assistant.io/u/acolytec3) on the Home Assistant community forums for his original Ring Alarm MQTT script.
 Having an already functioning script with support for MQTT discovery saved me quite a bit of time in developing this script.